EXIT 89

 The Orleans Conservation Trust’s At Home with Nature program has even more resources for making your yard nature-friendly.

-This month, the Marine & Freshwater Quality Committee needs one more volunteer to help with sampling, and for next year, the committee is looking for volunteers who own and captain boats with access to Town Cove and Nauset Estuary and/or Pleasant Bay, as well as additional volunteers who could help with water sampling on board.
+This month, the Marine & Freshwater Quality Committee needs one more volunteer to help with sampling.
+For 2025, the committee is looking for volunteers who own and captain boats with access to Town Cove and Nauset Estuary and/or Pleasant Bay, as well as additional volunteers who could help with water sampling on board.
 If you’d like to volunteer, complete the Town of Orleans Citizen Interest Form and send it in.

 On September 13-15, the OPC will be sponsoring its annual “Celebrate Our Waters” Weekend.
 This year they’ll be offering a tour of the new Wastewater Treatment Facility, along with sailing on Pleasant Bay, kayaking tours of Town Cove, birdwatching at Skaket, and much more.
 Reservations are required for some activities; see the full schedule.